redhat-cop/cloud.vmware_ops/roles/export_vm_as_ovf/README.md

 # export_vm_as_ovf

-A role to export a VM from VCenter or ESXi as an OVF.
+A role to export a VM from vCenter or ESXi as an OVF.
 The VM is exported to the local filesystem of the host running the tasks (anisble_host).

-## Requirements
+## Dependencies

 N/A